IrisFengXX/BASA-Competition--Text-Classification/README.md

 Data Description:
-Here is four columns in dataset, "id","description","main category","sub category".
+There are four features in the original dataset, namely "id","description","main category","sub category".
 id: app id
 description: text description about app main category: main category the app belong to